Energinet-DataHub/energy-origin/doc/architecture/adr/0027-Authentication-and-Authorization.md

 We need a way to handle authentication and authorization of these use cases:

 * A mitid user needs to be able to securely view and do actions on their data.
-* A mitid needs to be able to give 3rd party system access to work on their data.
+* A mitid user needs to be able to give 3rd party system access to work on their data.
-* A user needs to be able to give 3rd party mitid user access to work on their data.
+* A mitid user needs to be able to give 3rd party mitid user access to work on their data.

 ---